 Are you thinking that some wine might help your unemployed lawyer relax?
 You’re on the right track, but wine isn’t the way to go.
-It’s depressing to drink wine alone, so he’ll want to share it.
+It’s depressing to drink wine alone, so she’ll want to share it.
 Split with another person, a bottle of wine will only get him 2-3 glasses—not even enough for a buzz.
-If you give it to him in a social setting, there’s a good chance it will be opened then (especially if he’s the host), and he’ll make out with little better than a single glass.
+If you give it to her in a social setting, there’s a good chance it will be opened then (especially if she’s the host), and she’ll make out with little better than a single glass.
 That’s hardly enough to cry into.
-If he does decide to drink it by himself, he’ll remember that wine doesn’t keep well and probably down it in one sitting.
+If she does decide to drink it by himself, she’ll remember that wine doesn’t keep well and probably down it in one sitting.
 (Waste not, want not.)
-Your gift will be gone, and he’ll be left even more depressed and only slightly tipsy.
+Your gift will be gone, and she’ll be left even more depressed and only slightly tipsy.

 What to get instead: Whiskey.
 A handle of Jim Beam will keep your unemployed lawyer feeling no pain for a good time to come.
 If you want a more upscale choice, go for Jameson Gold.
-Extremely smooth and probably something he hasn’t tried before.
 At about $60 for a 750ml, it doesn’t provide the same dollar-to-buzz ratio as other liquors, but it’s still far better than most decent bottles of wine.

 If this list didn’t cover what you were looking for, just keep in mind the two basic principles:

-1. Don’t give a gift that will end up costing him money;
+1. Don’t give a gift that will end up costing money;

 2. Don’t give a gift that is condescending or depressing.